ZacheyMIX/CS3500_MutliplayerSnakeGame/Snake/README.md

 - A client is given an option to reconnect to the server or to fully disconnect from a server given networking errors
 - Several different working sound effects upon death.
 All sound effects are loaded at program start.
 Invoked when died is true for snake with client ID.
 - Added a class for explosions as to simulate a gif by rotating through loaded images at a high speed.
 Also utilizes !alive rather than dead.

+### PS9/Server Notes

+## What works:
+- Client can connect
+- thing two

+## What doesn't work:
+- thing three
+- thing four

+## Things we tried to remember in development:
+- What steps there are on the connection handshake and in which order

+## Noteworthy design decisions:
+- Server class and program are within the same file, ServerProgram.cs